 Marriages are facing trials and challenges like never before.
 The enemy of our souls continues to rise up and attack our homes and families.
-Some wonder if prayer for marriage is effective and whether any marriage can survive.
+Some wonder if war room prayers for marriage—lifting your relationship before God in the most vulnerable and intimate way—can help a marriage survive.

 The answer to that question is a resounding yes.
 Marriages can survive.
 What’s more, they can thrive and flourish.
 Prayer is a key that unlocks doors of hope and possibility.

 When troubled and in crisis, prayer for marriage—specifically Scriptural prayer—can break through barriers that you never dreamed.
 We don’t always know what to pray when we feel broken and healing looks impossible.

 Specific War Room Prayers for Marriage in Trouble

 To celebrate over 3 decades of marriage, I wrote 31 Specific Prayers for Your Marriage.
 It’s a prayer devotional specifically for marriage and provides tools and insights to add power to your prayers by relying on the Word of God.
 When a marriage feels broken, we often don’t know how to form the words to pray.
 This devotional will fuel your prayers and give you tools to pray fervently and effectively for your relationship.

 You might wonder if a marriage can survive infidelity.
 Or if any marriage can withstand the loss of a child.
 During a season when my own marriage nearly crumbled, the Lord prompted both my husband and me—independently—to pray.
 The results were nothing short of miraculous.
 Looking back over more than 30 years together, I am humbled and grateful that our marriage did more than survive.
 It thrived.
 All glory goes to God for the victory and I believe He used fervent prayer as a weapon of warfare.